vEnhance/1802/src/polar.typ

 but for now just treat it as a mnemonic for one really common change of variables, rather than a formal statement.

-As training wheels, I'm still going to avoid writing $dif A$ for one more section, so that when you see $dif x dif y$ or $dif y dif x$ you know you're _supposed_ to make a change of variables
+As training wheels, I'm still going to avoid writing $dif A$ for one more chapter, so that when you see $dif x dif y$ or $dif y dif x$ you know you're _supposed_ to make a change of variables
 (and won't accidentally write $dif r dif theta$ with the factor of $r$ missing).